Leather Nun: History

-It was during a sold-out Leather Nun-show at the legendary Scream club in Los Angeles, that The Cult-vocalist Ian Astbury (major Leather Nun-fan) met with Swedish Leather Nun-fan and to-be video director Jonas Åkerlund (Madonna, The Prodigy, Metallica, Lady GaGa) and forming a long-standing friendship.
+It was during a sold-out Leather Nun-show at the Scream club in Los Angeles, that The Cult-vocalist Ian Astbury (major Leather Nun-fan) met with Swedish Leather Nun-fan and to-be video director Jonas Åkerlund (Madonna, The Prodigy, Metallica, Lady Gaga) and forming a long-standing friendship.
 Jonas Åkerlund used music by The Leather Nun in his debut movie Spun feat Mickey Rourke.

 In August 1988 the band played at the 'Glasnost Rock' festival in Tallinn, Estonia, the first international rock festival to be staged in the Soviet Union, together with amongst others Big Country and PiL.

 Their third studio album, International Heroes, was produced by Kim Fowley and was released in 1990, again only in Europa!

 While releasing their fourth studio album Nun Permanent (produced by Mick Ronson) in winter 1991, their record company went bankrupt and could no longer deliver copies of the album.
 Being without a record company The Leather Nun continued to play gigs for a few years, but never got so successful again.
 The group finally broke up in 1995, but has reunited on some occasions since then.
-In 2005 they had a short very successful comeback, but did not release any new albums.
+In 2005 they had a short comeback, but did not release any new albums.

 Commemorating the 30th Anniversary of Leather Nun, Jonas Almquist formed a tribute band in 2009 with celeb Swedish rock musicians (amongst them guitarist Thomas Silver of Hardcore Superstar), under the name Leather Nun: Reloaded.
 In native Gothenburg on 12 September 2009 they played their last live gig, with guest appearances by original Leather Nun-members.
-Jonas Almquist then focused on his new band project Godtherapy, releasing the acclaimed sold-out limited edition debut cd ... and there will be Godtherapy in the summer of 2010.
+Jonas Almquist then focused on his new band project Godtherapy, releasing the sold-out limited edition debut cd ... and there will be Godtherapy in the summer of 2010.

-In late 2013, they finally got the rights of the back catalogue and the use of the band name 'The Leather Nun' back and started recording a new album, which was released in 2015 and titled Whatever, plus a live album (with a cover shot by Lou Reed) followed, and finally after 28 years, the legendary live concert in the U.S.S.R. could be released.
+In late 2013, they finally got the rights of the back catalogue and the use of the band name 'The Leather Nun' back and started recording a new album, which was released in 2015 and titled Whatever, plus a live album (with a cover shot by Lou Reed) followed, and finally after 28 years, the live concert in the U.S.S.R. could be released.

 Leather Nun has been cited a major influence by European, British and US bands of the punk and post-punk era.
 Leather Nun songs have been covered by countless bands, amongst them the Butthole Surfers, Turbonegro and Mudhoney.
-Mark Lanegan (QOTSA et al) claims the compilation album Force of Habit – like all aficionados playing the B-side first – is one of the albums that truly changed his life, and stated "I know that everything I have done since I heard this record has a piece of this album in it.
+Mark Lanegan (QOTSA et al) claims the compilation album Force of Habit is one of the albums that changed his life, and stated "I know that everything I have done since I heard this record has a piece of this album in it.
 It's a huge influence on me."